excommunicades/admin-django/README.md

 This project serves as a guide to building a custom User Authentication API with JWT tokens for secure and scalable applications.

-## This project is an example how to create a custom REST API using Django and Django REST Framework.
+## This project is an example how to create a custom django admin using  Django REST Framework and drf-simple-jwt.
 The code serves as a practical guide to the following concepts:

 * **User Registration and Authentication: Secure JWT authentication for users, allowing them to register, log in, and interact with protected endpoints.**
 * **Custom User Model: Extends Django’s built-in user model to add additional fields and customize user behavior.**